Dajokeisonu/Switchroot-Magisk/README.md

 # Requirments

-Android Q On the Nintendo Switch.
+Switchroot Android Q On the Nintendo Switch.
 Linux on your PC or Laptop.

 # Guide